qrischu/qrischu.github.io/index.md

 keywords: Discrete Choice Experiments, Ecological Economics, Ecosystem Services, Behavioral Economics
 ---

-I am a PhD candidate at the Leibniz Centre for Agricultural Landscape Research and affiliated with the working group *Governance of Ecosystem Services* led by <a href="https://www.umwelt.uni-hannover.de/matzdorf0.html?&no_cache=1&L=1">Bettina Matzdorf</a>.
-My research interests include choice modelling by using Discrete Choice Experiments and analysing farmer behaviour through the application of Experimental Economics.
-The topic of my PhD research is *The institutional design of agri-environmental contracts*.
+I am a Postdoc researcher at the Leibniz Centre for Agricultural Landscape Research and affiliated with the working group *Governance of Ecosystem Services* led by Tobias Vorlaufer.
+My research interests include stated preference methods and analysing farmer behaviour through the application of experimental approaches.
+My PhD focussed *On the Institutional Design of Agri-Environmental Contracts: Evidence from Preferences, Attitudes, and Identities*.

 Being formerly trained in Economics (B.Sc. and M.Sc.), I enjoy working empirically by applying the most up-to-date statistical methods.
 While studying Ecological Economics (M.Sc.) at Edinburgh University, I became more familiar with qualitative approaches to improve stakeholder engagement in the environmental sphere.
 Thus, I combine my quantitative skill set with transdisciplinary-participatory approaches in my current research activities.